-(Without working out the numbers: is probability (a) higher or (c)?)
+(Without working out the numbers: is probability (a) or (c) higher?)

 Help for the envelope problem: Pull out a coin and flip until it lands heads.
-Let X be the total number of flips (including the last one, i.e. $X \ge 1$.)
+We mark X the total number of flips (including the last one, i.e. $X \ge 1$.)
 If our envelope contains k notes, we keep the envelope if X < k.
 What is the probability of getting an envelope with a higher amount?